naman-singhal-025/ecom-analytics-recommendation-platform/README.md

 We use a dual-write architecture to get the best of both worlds:
 - MongoDB for reliable persistence and complex data relationships
 - Elasticsearch for fast search and powerful analytics
+- PostgreSQL handles the structured relational data layer for transactions and inventory, and MongoDB complements it with document-based storage for flexibility in product and session data.

 ### Event-Driven Processing